 Photo credit: Flickr – Daniel Jacobs

-Unmissable place during a stay in the capital of Liguria, staying in Genoa in Porto Antico is an option.
-Indeed, the port of Genoa is the largest port in Italy and stretches 22 km, just that.
-In this huge complex that extends over the sea you can find an aquarium, a museum devoted to the sea, six marinas and many bars and restaurants.
-A true place of life therefore, being one of the most famous places in the city but also an ideal place to stay in Genoa.
+Porto Antico is a must-see during a visit to Genoa, and it is also a good place to stay during a trip to the capital of Liguria.
+Indeed, the old port of Genoa is the largest port in Italy and stretches across no less than 22 km!
+In this huge complex that extends over the sea, you can find an aquarium, a museum devoted to the ocean, six marinas, and an array of bars and restaurants.
+One of the city’s best and liveliest places to visit, Porto Antico is also an ideal area to stay in Genoa.

 Boccadasse, the small fishing village